julienreszka/julienreszka/notes/Dos-and-donts-of-growing.md

 In contractual agreements, clearly define terms for early termination and associated fees.
 This provides clarity for all parties involved and minimizes the risk of disputes.

-#### Don't: Ambiguously Address Termination Terms
+#### Don't: Let breaches of contract happen

-Ambiguity in termination terms can lead to misunderstandings and conflicts.
-Ensure that all parties have a clear understanding of the consequences of early termination to maintain healthy business relationships.
+Legal liabilities are caused by breaches of contract.
+Avoid this by making sure that everyone is aware of the terms.

 ## Awards